-Statistics, Master's, 2 years
+Statistics and data science, Master's, 2 years

 - Years2 Years